remix-run/remix-website/data/posts/lazy-loading-routes.md

 <figcaption class="my-2">The React.lazy() call produces a similar render + fetch chain</figcaption>

-So while we can leverage `React.lazy()` with data routers, we end up introducing a waterfall to download the component _after_ our data fetches.
+So while we can leverage `React.lazy()` with data routers, we end up introducing a chain to download the component _after_ our data fetches.
 Ruben Casas [wrote up a great post][react-router-6.4-code-splitting] on some of the approaches to leverage code-splitting in data routers with `React.lazy()`.

 ## Introducing Route.lazy